 The Commission Engineer performed a topographic, utility, and tree survey in the fall of 2019 to develop the existing-conditions base map and to develop and evaluate concepts.
-The existing-conditions topographic, storm sewer/culvert, and tree survey results are shown in Figure 3-1.
+The existing-conditions topographic, storm sewer/culvert, and tree survey results.
+This information is included in the report appendices.